Home Export Guide Top 50 Export Products from India and Their Destination Countries

 1. Petroleum Products

-• Major Destinations: USA, UAE, China, and Malaysia
+• Major Destinations: Europe, USA, UAE, Singapore, and Australia

 • Manufacturing States: Gujarat (Reliance Industries in Jamnagar), Maharashtra (Mumbai), and Tamil Nadu (Chennai)